Notriced/Open.VHS/README.md

 For further instructions, a tutorial will be available on the Anomic Forums.

 💾 **Contribute & Explore**
 Have a feature idea or found a bug?
-Feel free to contribute and help improve Open.VHS!
+Feel free to report it in the fourm post i made!